Dapo-Obembe/Dapo-Obembe/README.md

 Hi, I’m Dapo Obembe.

-I'm a Front-end Developer (sometimes I do Backend designs), WordPress developer and a Registered Nurse good at using HTML, CSS, JavaScript, Bootstrap, ReactJs, and SASS.
-In my spare time, I analyze data using Excel and SQL.
+I'm a Software Developer and a Registered Nurse good at using HTML, CSS, JavaScript, Bootstrap, ReactJs, and SASS.
+In my spare time, I write articles and make youtube videos to help beginners in the world of web.

 ## MY SERVICES ARE;
 √ Website Development
 √ Web Development tutorials
 √ Website SEO implementation
-√ Data analysis
+√ Website Management

 Looking forward to rendering my services to you.